lightoj-dev/problem-tutorials/1224/en.md

 You may have noticed trie usually contains a `boolean` variable, but I am taking an `integer` instead.
 This is a slight change you need to make for this problem on purpose.
 Because if you look carefully on the problem statement, we don't need the `boolean` endmark on where a DNA string ends.
 We just need the prefix.
 I used the `integer` variable to count the times of each node being visited while inserting the DNA strings into the trie.
 This count variable is dynamically keeping track of a single node being used in how many DNA strings.

+Then we create a function which traverses the trie and computes the maximum value for our result.

 Visualization-
 ```
 //A trie with two DNA strings inserted, "ACGACG" and "ACGTACG"